fkarg/fkarg.github.io/_posts/getting-reconstructed.md

 ## Implications

+### Teleportation
+Teleportation is possible.
+Duh.
+But really:
+- It is possible to send massive amounts of data from one point to another.
+- If it is also possible to store that data, we could be in a simulation or replication case as well.
+Just keep that in mind.
+-

 ### Full Information About Your Mind
 It is reasonable to assume that some entity has full information about your